Marion Center, Pennsylvania: Education

 The borough is part of the Marion Center Area School District.
 The high school (Marion Center Area High School) and elementary school (W.A McCreery Elementary School) are located west of the borough between the borough line and U.S. Route 119.
 There are no institutions of higher education in the borough.

 On June 21, 2002, Sam Erwin walked into the school district office with a .32-caliber pistol.
 One secretary was injured attempting to escape over an embankment wall outside the office building, and the assistant to the superintendent was non-fatally wounded in the right leg after being shot by the assailant in the lobby of the district office.
 Indiana County police said the incident concerned a dispute Erwin had with the district over his wife, Nancy Erwin (formerly Mogle), an eighth grade algebra teacher, losing her teaching position in 2001 after teaching for 21 years.
 Sam Erwin pleaded guilty to one count of attempted criminal homicide and one count of aggravated assault.
 Nancy Erwin pleaded guilty to one count of complicity to aggravated assault.
 As a result, she lost her teaching license.

 Industry

-Marion Center exports concrete and cement products through its supplier, Marion Center Supply.
-The central offices of Marion Center Supply are located in Marion Center.
+Marion Center Supply is a supplier of concrete and cement products headquartered in Marion Center.